golioth/docs/docs/partials/setup-zephyr-unix.md

 With `west` installed, grab the Device SDK:

 :::info
-`west update` can take upwards of 5 minutes, depending on your internet and IO speed.
+Depending on your internet and I/O speed, `west update` can take upwards of 5 or 10 minutes.
 :::

 ```